benrugg/mail_view/README.md

 MailView -- Visual email testing
 ================================

+**NOTE:** This is my personal version of mail_view, with some small tweaks for my preferences.

 Preview plain text and html mail templates in your browser without redelivering it every time you make a change.

 Install